mattermost/mattermost-handbook/operations/finance/spending-company-money/how-to-use-accrualify/frequently-asked-questions.md

 **Where can I find or track the status of my PO request?**

-* Log in to your account and you will see where the current status of your PO request is.
-If you have any questions, feel free to contact the Finance team in the messaging tool and we will respond within 24 hours.
-If you do not hear from us within the 24 hours, please give us a gentle nudge.
+* Log in to your account and you will see where the current status of your PO request.
+If you have questions, feel free to contact the [Finance Team](https://community.mattermost.com/private-core/channels/purchases) and a team member will respond within 24 hours.

 **What are our standard payment terms?**